Eiyeron/Textbox/README.md

 ### Testing
 There is a `test` folder containing tests using [munit].
 Run `lime test <platform>` inside the `test` folder to test on the given platform.

+### Samples
+There are currently a few sample varying in complexity to show a few ways to use the textbox library.
+- Demo, which shows a few of the features the textbox has to offer through two textboxes
+- Decorating, which shows a textbox with tweening, press waiting status and a linked background.
+Closer to a simple ingame textbox visual.

 **NOTE** : Currently, test on JS/HTML5 platform is broken as munit fails to find a `haxe:trace` element.
 This is currently being looked on to see how to fix it.

 ## Roadmap